Carath/TeXdrawer/symbols/README.md

 #### latex2unicode.csv

 The ``` latex2unicode.csv ``` file contains a table, whose rows are one LaTeX command with a possible unicode for the symbol said command represents.
 The separator is the tab ``` \t ``` character.
 Note that alike latex commands, different unicodes can point to the exact same symbol.
-For example, the ``` - ``` character could be given the following unicodes:
+For example, the ``` - ``` character could be given by the following unicodes:

 ```
 U+2D => "hyphen-minus"